Book2009/FE-NOC/README.md

       break;
   }
 ```
-This 'switch' statement controls the robot's parking process based on the value of 'parking_step', dividing it into multiple stages:
+This `switch` statement controls the robot's parking process based on the value of `parking_step`, dividing it into multiple stages:
   Case 1: The robot begins by detecting parking conditions.
-If the purple blob (signature 3) isn’t detected or is too small (purple_blob1.width < 70), it adjusts the servo and ultrasonic
-  direction, moving forward.
+If the purple blob (signature 3) isn’t detected or is too small (`purple_blob1.width` < 70), it adjusts the servo and ultrasonic direction, moving forward.
 When the condition changes, it moves to step 2.
   Case 2: The robot aligns itself.
-A timer (halt_detect_parking) tracks the duration, and the robot steers using final_degree while moving forward for 1400 milliseconds.
-Then, it advances
-  to step 3, adjusting the turning angle (plus_degree) based on the direction that the robot turn.
+A timer (`halt_detect_parking`) tracks the duration, and the robot steers using `final_degree` while moving forward for 1400 milliseconds.
+Then, it advances to step 3, adjusting the turning angle (`plus_degree`) based on the direction that the robot turn.
   Case 3: The robot starts reversing for 2000 milliseconds, centering the steering and ultrasonic servos.
 Afterward, it proceeds to step 4.
-  Case 4: The robot parks by steering based on frontDistance.
+  Case 4: The robot parks by steering based on `frontDistance`.
 If the distance is greater than 10, it adjusts steering and speed using a mapped value.
 Once close enough, it stops, waits
   briefly.
   Case 5: The robot ensures it aligns properly in the parking section.
 It adjusts motors and servos while tracking the line count.
 Once done, it resets to step 1 for further operation.
   But if no specific step applies, the robot moving as usual.
 If a parking section is found and the line count exceeds 12, it transitions to step 5.